2025 The Hundred season

 The 2025 The Hundred season was the fifth season of The Hundred, a professional franchise 100-ball cricket tournament involving eight men's and women's teams located in major cities across United Kingdom.

 The women's tournament was won for the first time by the Northern Superchargers, while the men's Oval Invincibles won their third consecutive title.

-Teams
+Teams and venues

 The eight teams that competed in the 2024 season returned for the fifth year.
 They are all franchises, which operated separately from the existing county cricket clubs, with each representing large areas of England and Wales.